 Summer Palace

-A leisurely climb up through contrasting temples, beautiful pavilions and lush green landscape will firstly take you to the top of a hillside providing you with a spectacular view of the city.
-A winding stroll down the other side brings you to the gleaming Kunming lake, where you can relax, jump on a dragon boat and take a stroll around its perimeter, over its bridges and through its gate towers.
-If you are done with the climb, take an alternative route back to the entrance gate via the parks and gardens.
-It’s where all the locals are hanging out.
+One of Beijing’s most stunning and photogenic spots, a leisurely climb up through contrasting temples, beautiful pavilions and lush green landscape will first take you to the top of a hillside, providing you with a spectacular view of the city.
+A winding stroll down the other side through pretty pavilions brings you to the gleaming Kunming Lake, where you can relax, jump on a dragon boat and stroll around its perimeter, over its bridges and through its gate towers.

 Metro stop: Xiyuan